Rogan josh is an aromatic lamb dish of Persian origin, and is one of the signature recipes of Kashmiri cuisine.

 This home cooked version is more robust than the normal restaurant fare.
 Do warn your guests that the whole spices are not meant to be eaten.

 It is important to use Kashmiri chilli powder because of the colouring it gives and the mildness of its taste.
-You should also buy the reddest tomatoes you can, again to get the red colour.
+A good rogan josh has a distinctive red colour.

 You must be patient, and get the consistency right.
 It should be thick, with the curry sticking to the meat, and not a sloppy gravy.
 You should allow adequate time to marinate the lamb, so start on this at least the day before.

 - 800 g lamb leg trimmed and cut into 5cm cubes